 Once you’ve hired our service, we promise to deliver any further text added during the campaign, such as updates, FAQ, etc. within 24 hours at the same rate.

 Absolutely!
-Usually a single backer (2 at the most) covers the cost of translating the whole project; 1% or less of the cost involved in carrying out the project successfully.
+Usually a single backer (2 at the most) covers the cost of translating the whole project; 1% or less of the cost of carrying out the project successfully.
 Not to mention a positive campaign review by a single backer could easily snowball into several Spanish backers following suit.

 In any case, a bilingual/multilingual campaign gives the impression of professionalism from the start.
 Not a single product sold in a global market is advertised or produced in only one language, and crowdfunding platforms, such as Indiegogo and Kickstarter, are indeed a global community.

-Hi-Fi Words considers the following three the best options:
+Hi-Fi Words considers the following three options are the best: